 SAP Business One Cloud (OnDemand or On Premise?)
 Which is best for my business?20 Jul 2012 | by Natalie

 So what are the options available to an Australian SME for SAP Business One in the Cloud?
 SAP released SAP Business One OnDemand in Q1 2012 and the response has been fantastic.
-The great thing about SAP is that they give you choice – On Premise (traditional business model for business management solutions where you have a server and required licences paid for upfront and looked after using your own in-house IT skills or paying a third party to provide those skills) or a Cloud based solution – SAP Business One Cloud.
+The great thing about SAP is that they give you a choice – On-Premise (traditional business model for business management solutions where you have a server and required licences paid for upfront and looked after using your own in-house IT skills or paying a third party to provide those skills) or a Cloud-based solution – SAP Business One Cloud.
 You decide how many licenses you require and your SAP Partner takes care of the rest – hardware, back-up, infrastructure and more.
 The best part is that all of this is included in a monthly fee – great for your cash flow.
-So, no need to pay for the software up-front, no need for a server or back-up solution.
+So, no need to pay for the software up-front, and no need for a server or backup solution.
 Let SAP take the hassle out of the administration of your business management solution.